chrismanikjr/chrismanikjr/README.md

 I'm Chrismanto Natanail Manik.
 I'm an iOS Developer with almost 3 years of experience and I am hugely passionate about mobile iOS development.
 A developer with a production app on App Store using Swift and a second on how I am committed to clean design and code.
 With a wide variety of cross-transferable skills including strong communication skills at all levels, self-motivation to a high standard, as well as the desire to learn and problem, solve I believe I would be the perfect candidate for any iOS Developer role.

 ## Skills and Experience
-* 💻 Swift UIKit, Swift UI
+* 💻 UIKit, Swift UI
 * 🔭 I’m currently working on Healstation
 * 🌱 I’m currently learning Apple Developer Academy Indonesia